 Building credit can be challenging, especially if you have a limited credit history.
 Experian’s free tool, Experian Boost, can help raise your FICO score instantly by giving you credit for on-time utility, phone, and streaming service payments.

-This type of alternative financial data, known as “consumer-permissioned data,” allows you to manage your data with confidence and qualify for better credit.
+This type of alternative financial data, known as “consumer-permission data,” allows you to manage your data with confidence and qualify for better credit.
 In fact, two out of three Experian Boost users see an increase in their credit score with an average increase of about 12 points.
 That’s enough to make a significant difference when applying for a loan or any type of credit.